Karnis052/Karnis/README.md

-#1 My App
+# My App
-This is my App and the writing is for README
+This is a README file for description.It contains description about repository